bradmentzer/learnweb3/senior/metatransactions/README.md

 - User signs a message containing the above information
 - Relayer calls the smart contract and passes along the signed message, and pays for gas
 - Smart contract verifies the signature and decodes the message data, and transfers the tokens from sender to recipient

+The signature algorithum used by Ethereum is the Elliptic Curve Digital Signature Algorithum (ECDSA)

+## Security Vulnerability

+The relayer could keep sending the sinature to the contract and transfering tokens out of sender's account.
+The transaction should only execute upon an explict second signature.
+This is called a signature replay attack.